MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 ### Azure and Azure Stack HCI virtual machines

-The following table lists the exact combinations of publisher, OS offer, and SKU that support Hotpatching for Windows Server 2022.
-Guest virtual machines (VMs) created on Azure Stack HCI using these combinations are also supported.
+The following table lists the exact combinations of publisher, OS offer, and SKU that support Hotpatching for Windows Server 2022 and WIndwos Server 2025 on Azure.
+Guest virtual machines (VMs) you create on Azure Stack HCI using these combinations also support Hotpatching.

 >[!NOTE]
 >Windows Server container base images, custom images, or any other combination of publisher, offer, and SKU aren't supported.